 Marco Iacaboni, Mirroring People: The Science of Empathy and How We Connect to Others

-I wrote this in response to a widely read and wildly simplistic New York Times article by David Brooks, entitled The Limits of Empathy.
+Some years ago I wrote this in response to a widely read New York Times article by the popular author.
+David Brooks, entitled The Limits of Empathy.
+Since that time, criticism and “concerns” from mainstream journalism continue to question the value of empathy as a good for personal and collective human behavior.

 The article dismissed empathy as “a delicious moral emotion” that does not lead us to moral action.
 Judging by the large and overwhelmingly negative comments on the site, his readers mostly disagreed with Brook’s premise.